mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 As an experiment, I tried porting PicoShare's 10 end-to-end tests from Cypress to Playwright, and I'm sorry to say that I agree with the Hacker News thread.
 From my experience with it so far, Playwright is better than Cypress in almost every dimension.

+Using Playwright, I'm seeing all these things that were always an obstacle with Cypress but I either hadn't noticed or had gotten used to.

 After trying it out for a day, I must say I agree.
 And it pains me to say it, as I have a soft spot for Cypress.

 # What I like about Playwright